randy3k/radian/README.md

 ## Settings

 _radian_ can be customized via `options` in `.Rprofile` file.
 This file is usually located in your user home directory.
+*Do not copy the whole configuration, just specify what you need in `.Rprofile`*

 ```r
 options(